Updated in 2021! Our very best Grand Canyon travel tips await... If you want to see the Grand Canyon on the cheap, you're going to love this post.

 With a few insiders tip, anyone can enjoy a relaxed visit to this jewel of a park.
 Far from being overwhelming, Grand Canyon National Park can be great a visit, even during peak season.
 A stimulating gateway town with a terrific observatory for evening fun, secure and affordable accommodations in the best part of the park, free and safe transportation, incredible opportunities for education and outdoor appreciation with the ranger staff, and amazing night-time presentations make Grand Canyon a dream destination.

 UPDATE!
-April 2015: It's been three years since we published this post, one of our first and one of our favourites.
+March 2021: It's been MANY years since we published this post, one of our first and one of our favourites.
 We have updated it slightly to ensure prices are more accurate.
-We tried to once again replicate our booking steps that led to our $35 a night deal in Flagstaff and we're happy to report success.
-With some diligent searching you can find basic 2 star hotels and motels in Flagstaff for $45-$60 a night.
-With an advance booking rate (and armed with a coupon code that we found after about 20 minutes of searching) we were able to 'fake' book a night for very close to $35.
+We tried to once again replicate our booking steps that led to our $35 a night deal in Flagstaff and we're happy to report some success.
+With some diligent searching you can find basic 2 star hotels and motels in Flagstaff for $65 a night.
+With an advance booking rate (and armed with a coupon code that we found after about 20 minutes of searching) we were able to 'fake' book a night for around $50.
 Lesson learned: be patient, be prepared to search, and book well in advance.
+Sure, it's not $35 but it's still really good.

 As always, I welcome and encourage your comments.
 Have you ever been to a famous landmark like the Grand Canyon?